Skip to content

 Read More

-Abstract submissions are now open for the 13th U.S. Symposium on Harmful Algae (US-HABs 2026), to be held October 25–29, 2026 in Cedar Rapids, Iowa.
-Researchers, students, and professionals working on all aspects of harmful algal blooms are invited to submit abstracts for oral or poster presentations.
+Early registration is now open for the 13th U.S. Symposium on Harmful Algae (US-HABs 2026), to be held October 25–29, 2026 in Cedar Rapids, Iowa.
+Researchers, students, and professionals working on all aspects of harmful algal blooms are invited to register and attend.

 Read More